nanoc/nanoc.app/content/docs/guides/unit-testing-nanoc-sites.md

 * `external_links` (or `elinks`) verifies that external links are correct
 * `internal_links` (or `ilinks`) verifies that internal links are correct
 * `stale` verifies whether no non-nanoc items are in the output directory
+* `mixed_content` verifies that no content is included or linked to from a potentially insecure source

 A check can be run using <kbd>nanoc check <var>check-name</var></kbd>.
 For instance, the following will run the internal links check (`internal_links` or `ilinks`):